Bidding for Government Contracts Online

 However, some common accreditations that may be required include:

-6. Carbon Reduction Plans (CRPs).
+- Carbon Reduction Plans (CRPs).
 CRPs are now required for all NHS suppliers and all Crown Commercial Services frameworks.
 They show your joint commitment to reduce our wider carbon footprint.
 We provide guidance for the template and tips for creating your Carbon Reduction Plan.
 For many of our clients we complete CRPs on their behalf, including systematic updates and data collation.
+This includes providing guidance for Evergreen Assessments as part of NHS tenders and frameworks.

 Before bidding for a government contract, make sure you understand the specific accreditation requirements and take steps to obtain any necessary accreditations.
 We have a brief article on your bid no bid decision, which will provide further guidance.